 Overall, the build quality completely trumps its lower-priced competitors.
 The main hose is built from stainless steel, which won’t dent or break.
 The other parts and attachments are built from thicker, heavier plastic than many other cleaners.

 The hose detaches for storage.
 With flexible steam control, you can adjust it to your needs on any given day (anywhere from 0-58 psi).
 That’s a big advantage over the McCullough, which is a bit industrial for some delicate household surfaces.

 It’s a lot more expensive than some competitors.
-However, it’s the closest you’ll get to the power of an industrial cleaner in a household-sized package.
+However, it’s the closest you’ll get to the power of an industrial cleaner in a household-sized package without spending a grand or two for a Ladybug.
 Plus, it balances its power with versatility and adaptive power.

 Some reviewers questioned how hot the water was when using both extension wands.